AsterExcrisys/advertisement_blocker/README.md

 ## 🔒 Security Notes

 * Should be run with appropriate permissions (port 53 requires root on UNIX).
+* Only supports DNS over UDP/TCP for downstream requests, other methods (such as DNS over TLS, QUIC, and HTTPS) will simply not work.
 * Not recommended for production use without proper sandboxing or validation.

 ## 📜 License